marshallswain/feathers-pinia/docs/guide/use-find.md

 ### Declarative Handler

 With declarative code, we only need to change the `date` variable.
-The computed properties will tell `useFind` to fetch new data, automagically.
+The computed properties will tell `useFind` to fetch new data, ✨automagically✨.
 There's no need to manually fetch.
 When the data returns, the lists will update on their own.
 As long as your template is rendering correctly, there's no more work to do.

 ```ts
 // A handler to change the date from the UI